AyuGram/AyuGramDocs/desktop/features.md

 If it doesn't change the taskbar icon when AyuGram is pinned, make sure the created shortcut named `AyuGram.lnk` or `AyuGram Desktop.lnk`.
 !!!

+!!!
+On Windows, you can provide your own icon, by replacing `%appdata%/AyuGram.ico`.
+!!!

 ## Hide notification counters

 Removes count badges on the folders.